s341507/data2410-portfolio2/docs/rapport.md

 ```bash
 sudo cat /usr/share/doc/zabbix-sql-scripts/mysql/proxy.sql | mysql -uzabbix -p'zabbixDBpass' zabbix_proxy
 ```
 In the installation and configuration of the database, we followed the guide quite exactly.
-Therefore, there are very few differences between what we did to install and configure the database, and what is stated in the installation guide.
+Therefore, there are very few differences between what we did to install and configure the database, and what is stated in the guide.
+The only notable difference between the guide and what we did was that we set the root password to '123', in stead of 'rootDBpass.

 ### 3.1.3.
 Configuring Zabbix Proxy

-Once the installation and configuration of the database was complete, it was time to configure the `Zabbix Proxy`.
-The first step when configuring the `Zabbix Proxy` was to open the config file with the following command:
+Once the installation and configuration of the database was complete, it was time to configure the Zabbix Proxy.
+The first step when configuring the Zabbix Proxy was to open the config file with the following command:

 ```bash
 sudo gedit /etc/zabbix/zabbix_proxy.conf